 Quality and Methodology Information reports

 the strengths and limitations of the data and how it compares with released data

 the uses and users of the data

 how the output was created

 the quality of the output including the accuracy of the data

 Accuracy in estimates

-Estimates of sickness absence at the UK level in 2018 were based on a sample size of approximately 1,070 averaged across the year.
+Estimates of sickness absence at the UK level in 2021 were based on a sample size of approximately 1,000 averaged across the year.
 There is therefore a limit to how many breakdowns can be made of the data without significantly reducing quality or requiring an element of disclosure control.

 The numbers quoted throughout this release are based on sample sizes of three or higher.
-Within the main tables, any estimate based on fewer than three people has been suppressed (denoted by an asterisk).
-In instances where secondary disclosure was present, the "Prefers not to say" category has also been suppressed.
+Within the main tables, any estimate based on fewer than three people has been suppressed.
+In instances where secondary disclosure was possible, the "Prefers not to say" category has also been suppressed.
 Any estimate based on a sample size of between 3 and 25 has been highlighted (with grey shading), to emphasise the potential quality limitation of the estimate.
-These have been applied as per Measuring and reporting reliability of Labour Force Survey and Annual Population Survey Estimates.Back to table of contents
+These have been applied as per our Measuring and reporting reliability of Labour Force Survey and Annual Population Survey Estimates methodology.

 Contact details for this Article